📍 3320 N. Federal Highway, Lighthouse Point, FL 33064📞 (954) 943-1100

 A herniated disc is a diagnosis that scares people — and understandably so.
 The image of a disc "slipping" or "bulging" against a nerve is genuinely alarming, and the symptoms (back pain, leg pain, arm pain, numbness, weakness) can be severe.
 But the important thing to know is this: the majority of herniated discs respond to non-surgical treatment.

-Dr. Carol McNamara Krauss has been treating disc herniation in South Florida since 1986, using the Spinal Decompression Program — a structured, multi-session protocol with the Antalgic-Trac® mechanical decompression system, Class IV laser, and shockwave therapy.
+Dr. Carol McNamara Krauss has been treating disc herniation in South Florida for over three decades, using the Spinal Decompression Program — a structured, multi-session protocol with the Antalgic-Trac® mechanical decompression system and Class IV laser therapy.

 Understanding Disc Herniation